 On the other end of Tulsa, Main Event has bowling plus a multitude of activities including laser tag, arcade games, gravity ropes, billiards, and mini-golf.
 One of my friends takes her out-of-town pre-teen and young teen grandkids to Main Event every time they come to visit.

-No discussion of fun in Tulsa can exclude Gathering Place, recently voted the number one new attraction in America and one of National Geographic’s twelve most mind-bending playgrounds in the world!
+No discussion of fun in Tulsa can exclude Gathering Place, voted the number one new attraction in America (of 2018) and one of National Geographic’s twelve most mind-bending playgrounds in the world!
 We’ve taken our grandson so many times we’ve lost count, yet each time we visit, we see something new.